cysabi/howami/README.md

 # `howami`
-Ask your computer not just whoami, but howami.
+> Ask your computer not just whoami, but howami.

-> Short Description

 ![License][license-shield]
 ![Stars][stars-shield]
 # <!-- ![Banner](banner.png) -->

-Longer description.
-- Feature
+The always ask `whoami` but never `howami`... but that can change.
+This wonderful tool lets you check up on how your computer is doing, see it's overall health.
+- Check basic stats like cpu, memory, battery usage.
+- All displayed in english sentences.

 ## Usage
 1. To install the package, first make sure you have Rust installed.